Kunal-Kourav/doc_processing_toolkit/README.md

 [![Coverage Status](https://coveralls.io/repos/18F/doc_processing_toolkit/badge.png)](https://coveralls.io/r/18F/doc_processing_toolkit)

 ##### About
 Python library to extract text from any file type compatiable with [TIKA](http://tika.apache.org/).
 It defaults to OCR when text extraction of a PDF file fails.
+There are various installation as well as usage instructions given below , through which you may understand more clearly.

 ##### Dependencies
 - [Apache Tika](http://tika.apache.org/)